 Our plane was also one of just three C-47’s used to deliver the “Stars and Stripes, Victory Edition” to various airbases throughout Europe.

-- Dave Messersmith – Aircraft Commander
+- John Miller – Aircraft Commander

 - John Lindsey – Pilot